What to Watch Out For when Looking for a Web Designer

-Those who know nothing about web design feel lost when it comes to finding a good web designer because there are many so-called web designers ripping people off who know nothing about SEO (Search Engine Optimization).
-Knowing how to design a beautiful website is only one-half the battle.
+Those who know nothing about building a website feel lost when it comes to finding a good web designer because there are many so-called web designers ripping people off who know nothing about SEO (Search Engine Optimization).
+There are a lot of graphic artists building websites, however, knowing how to design a beautiful website is only one-half the battle.
 Unless a designer knows SEO and how to market a website the site will never go anywhere in search engines.

-This guide was written for those with very little knowledge of web design so they can judge for themselves the qualities of a designer.
+This guide was written for those with very little knowledge of how to build a website so they can judge for themselves the qualities of a designer.

 Good designers will have the following design skills:

 - HTML (how to write the code that displays the website - knowing how to write HTML code by hand eliminates code bloat produced by programs like Wordpress and Dreamweaver)